publishing.co.uk

 What Facebook Ads are best for

 1. List-building — advertise a reader magnet (free book) delivered via BookFunnel, capturing emails you own forever.
-This is the highest-ROI use.
+In our experience, it is often the highest-ROI use.

 2. Wide sales — drive readers to Apple, Kobo or your own store, which Amazon Ads can't touch.